The paradox of hybrid work with Jullien Brezun, CEO of Great Place To Work

 4. More meaning to your daily work

-"I want to give meaning to the activity I carry out" is a recurrent statement.
+"I want to give meaning to the work I do" is a recurring statement.
 However, this does not necessarily mean that all employees expect their company to save the planet.
-The mission should not only be understood as the organization's mission, but should rather take into account the employee's role in the company's mission.
+Mission should not only be understood as the organization's mission, but should also take into account the employee's role in the company's mission.

 "What am I good for?"
-Employees want to play a real day-to-day role in the overall mission process and counteract the hyper-segmentation of the business that has sometimes made it feel like a job that lacks a little meaning.
+Employees want to play a real day-to-day role in the overall mission process, and counter the hyper-segmentation of activity that has sometimes given the impression of occupying a position lacking a little meaning.
 Jullien Brezun illustrates this trend with his own example:

 "I joined Great Place To Work France to help companies move forward and step by step to enter a continuous improvement process.
 I help organizations make a more positive impact year after year."

-➡️ What are the new expectations of employees in the office?
-The answer in our latest white paper!
+➡️ What are employees' new expectations at the office?
+Find out in our latest white paper!

 The manager: the answer to the hybrid paradox?